Uauy-Lab/IBSpy/IBScpp/README.md

 ## How to install

+requirements :
-requirement : Installing IBSCPP requires your GCC version to support C ++ 17 features.
+  * Installing IBScpp requires your GCC version to support C ++ 17 features.

 The installation process is very simple, go to the project directory and execute the following command.